uhs-robert/sshfs.yazi/README.md

 - **Treat remote files like local ones.** Run `vim`, `nvim`, `sed`, preview images / videos directly, etc.
 - **User‑space, unprivileged.** No root required; mounts live under `~/.cache/sshfs`.
 - **Bandwidth‑friendly.** SSH compression and reconnect options are enabled by default.
-- **Quick Loading and Operations.** SSHFS is fast; load / edit files quickly without lag including all additional functionality from yazi.
+- **Quick Loading and Operations.** Load / edit files quickly without any lag and use all the tools from your local machine.

-Perfect for tweaking configs, deploying sites, inspecting logs, or grabbing / editing / deleting files.
-SSHFS is fast, seamless, and native to your terminal.
+Perfect for tweaking configs, deploying sites, inspecting logs, or just grabbing / editing / deleting files remotely.

 ## What it does under the hood